kaspersorensen/kaspersorensen.github.io/projects.md

 <img src="/assets/dotnet-foundation-banner.jpg" />

-At [Satori Software](https://www.satorisoftware.com) we use this plugin a lot in order to orchestrate the build, test and release life cycle of our data services.
+In the [Quadient](https://www.quadient.com) Data Services teams we use this plugin a lot in order to orchestrate the build, test and release life cycle of our data services.

 <hr />